Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 30 November 2024 00.25.26 UTC
+- WIB: Sabtu, 30 November 2024 01.34.06 UTC
-- WITA: Sabtu, 30 November 2024 01.25.26 UTC
+- WITA: Sabtu, 30 November 2024 02.34.06 UTC
-- WIT: Sabtu, 30 November 2024 02.25.26 UTC
+- WIT: Sabtu, 30 November 2024 03.34.06 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: inspirational
+Kategori: nature